Skip to content

 Issue data is stored locally at:

-├── activity.jsonl # Append-only event log
+├── activity.jsonl # Append-only activity log

-├── issues/ # Issue data files
+├── issues/ # Legacy/materialized issue records

-├── comments/ # Comment data files
+├── comments/ # Legacy/materialized comment records

 └── sync-state.toml # Sync state